-Short answer is no. Some of our team are currently enrolled and studying in courses such as Diploma of Counseling and Certificates in Disability.
-However currently our team are NOT qualified therapists.
-We encourage you to build a good relationship with a qualified therapist or health specialist as part of your regular support team and we are happy to discuss any concerns with you or your specialist as required.
+We have three qualified counsellors on staff and 2 of our coaches are student counsellors completing either Bachelor or Diploma's in Counselling.
+We also have one Life Skills Coach.
+We encourage you to build a good relationship with other qualified therapists or health specialists as part of your regular support team and we are happy to discuss any concerns with you or your specialist as required.

 Do I get a choice of what animals I work with?
 Can I work with just dogs or just horses?

 Yes!
 As a general rule we work with a variety of animals, however if you have a preference we can certainly cater the session to your requirements.
 We have horses and dogs of all sizes and 'animal-analities' so we can find what fits your needs at the time so that you have a positive experience.